 - Major Abdominoplasty, including neo-umbilicoplasty (making a new opening for the belly button);

-- Mini Tummy Tuck, in which the umbilicus remains unaltered and a smaller amount of skin above the pubic hair line is removed;
+- Mini Tummy Tuck, in which the umbilicus remains unaltered and a smaller amount of skin above the pubic hairline is removed;

 - Endoscopically-Assisted Lipoabdominoplasty, suitable for women whose abdominal skin is not excessive or stretch-marked but have laxity of the abdominal wall muscles.
-Combined with liposuction of the hips to improve the entire contour of belly and flanks.
+Combined with liposuction of the hips to improve the entire contour of the belly and flanks.
 Adjacent areas, such as the groin and pubis are often addressed by reducing excess fat and skin.

 Insert virtual consult

 Abdominoplasty procedures are performed in our private Newport Beach Plastic Surgery Suite under Monitored Anesthesia Care (MAC sedation).
-During your procedure, the abdominal flap is raised, initially to the umbilicus, which is dissected free and subsequently to the rib cage, thereby facilitating repair of any splayed muscles.
+During your procedure, the abdominal flap is raised, initially to the umbilicus, which is dissected free and subsequently to the rib cage, thereby facilitating the repair of any splayed muscles.
 Repair of the splayed muscles is accomplished by suturing the fibrous tissue (fascia) overlying the separation (diastasis recti) using permanent sutures.
-The redundant abdominal skin and fat flap is trimmed.
+The redundant abdominal skin and the fat flap is trimmed.
 A new opening for the belly button is fashioned and the incision repaired, in multiple layers of absorbable sutures, over drains, which remain for 3-7 days.
 Drains assist with reducing the risk of fluid accumulation (seroma) and assist with the healing.

 Tummy Tuck scars follow fashion and can be planned to lie within the usual borders of a patient’s preferred underwear or bikini.
-Depending on the amount of skin to be removed, the scar can extend from hip to hip, along the lower pubic area and can include old hysterectomy or C-section scars.
+Depending on the amount of skin to be removed, the scar can extend from hip to hip, along the lower pubic area, and can include old hysterectomy or C-section scars.
 Often Silagen Scar Therapy is recommended to improve the scar appearance.

-Swelling, minor wound care and discomfort are anticipated for the first 4 weeks.
+Swelling, minor wound care, and discomfort are anticipated for the first 4 weeks.
 Compression garments are used to support the abdomen once drains have been removed.
 These garments aid in enhancing skin retraction and supporting the surgical area.